How can I apply to be a program participant at Arisia?

 But Arisia isn't until January!
 Why so early?
-Well below you can see some of the major steps we go through to create our programming schedule.
+In this diagram you can see some of the major steps we go through to create our programming schedule.
 Everything needs to be completely scheduled, checked with panelist availability, and revised by early December for publications such as the program guide.

-Notice that the blue boxes are ones where new people, who have not previously been program participants can get involved in some way.
+The blue boxes are ones where new people, who have not previously been program participants, can get involved.

 Even once we have a list of panels we would like to run, scheduling can change which panels are possible.
 This is why we ask for participants' availability when they sign up in Zambia.
 If you tell us that you aren't available on Friday, then we will assume that you can't be on a panel that would have to run on Friday, even if you are the most qualified person ever.

 In order to have a panel run, we need enough interested, qualified panelists all available at the same time at a time at which we also have a free room to run it in of the type needed.
 Whew!

 We also try to avoid cross-scheduling related-interest panels as much as possible.
 Given all the prior steps that is not always the case, but having panels signed up in early Fall gives us enough time to do all this fine-tuning by the time we need to send our program to the editors and printers.

 - are something other than the 5-people-sit-at-the-front-of-the-room panel format

 - are timely or in some way connected to this year's Arisia